theBASTI0N/ruuvi.gateway.micropython/README.md

 A double press will toggle the web interface and perform a restart.
 If it was enabled the double press will mean on the next boot the Web Interface is disabled.

-A long press (3 seconds) will remove the wifi configuration and perform a restart.
+A long press (3 seconds) will remove the WiFi configuration and perform a restart.
 The hotspot will be re-enabled and the Web interface will be enabled.

 ##MQTT Communication